Section II: Faculty Rights and Responsibilities

 1. Teach assigned courses.

 2. Maintain office hours.
 Continuing faculty teaching a full 15 credit hour load are expected to regularly hold seven office hours per week.
 Office hours should be posted on their office doors and listed in their syllabi.
 Adjunct faculty should hold office hours for a half-hour per week for each three-credit-hour course taught (see page 34).
-Likewise, adjunct office hours should be listed on their syllabi and noted with the academic office.
+Likewise, adjunct office hours should be listed on their syllabi and noted with the Academic Affairs office.

 5. Take attendance.
 Keep attendance records and electronically submit attendance data in the approved/required program.